 There is also the Morningside/Cannon Hill/Norman Park/Seven Hills Community Facebook Group where you can find out current information on the areas and ask questions of residents.

-I hope this information has been helpful on your quest to buy your next property in Morningside.
-If you need further help to secure a property in this location we can help, please reach out by booking a discovery call through the link below to your Morningside Buyers Agents.
+I hope this information has been helpful in your quest to buy your next property in Morningside.
+If you need further help to secure a property in this location we can help, please reach out by booking a discovery call through the link below to your Morningside buyers agents.